-Belfast gun attack: 'New IRA' says it shot police officer - BBC News
+'New IRA' says it shot officer in Belfast

 On Wednesday, opposition leader Jeremy Corbyn came in for criticism after he mistakenly suggested the officer had died, and offered his condolences to the family.

+It is understood Mr Corbyn has written a letter to the Chief Constable of the Police Service of Northern Ireland to apologise for his error.

+A spokesman for the Labour leader said: "He meant to say 'nearly died'", adding that Mr Corbyn "had not intended to cause offence".

-During Prime Minister's Question Time, PM Theresa May had sent thoughts to the officer, his friends and family.
+During Prime Minister's Questions, PM Theresa May had sent thoughts to the officer, his friends and family.

 "The PSNI does a superb job in keeping us safe and secure and they have our fullest support," said Mrs May.